Home » Practice Areas » Sex Abuse » Youth Organizations & Sports Sex Abuse

 • Implement clear policies and protocols that ensure the safety of those in their care

 Youth organizations may face legal repercussions when the appropriate steps aren’t taken or abuse claims are kept quiet or dismissed.
-In some cases, such as with USA gymnastics, survivors of child sexual abuse may even file lawsuits against law enforcement to hold them accountable.
+In some cases, such as with USA Gymnastics, survivors of child sexual abuse may even file lawsuits against law enforcement to hold them accountable.

 Another instance of an organization’s negligence following sexual abuse claims is when the abuser is removed from their role, only to be moved to another community or position.
 Instead of investigating and reporting abuse claims, they sweep it under the rug by quietly reassigning the predator.
 When this happens, more children are at risk of becoming victims of sexual abuse.